cytechmobile/snapurl/README.md

 Replace YOUR_PRODUCTION_KV_NAMESPACE_ID with your actual production KV namespace ID, "your-short-code" with your desired short URL path, and "[https://your-long-url.com](https://your-long-url.com)" with the destination URL.

-***Using racket-url-manager TUI:***
+***Using short-url-manager TUI:***
-Refer to the [racket-url-manager/README.md](racket-url-manager/README.md) file within your repository for detailed instructions on how to set up and use the TUI to create, list, and manage your short URLs.
+Refer to the [short-url-manager/README.md](short-url-manager/README.md) file within your repository for detailed instructions on how to set up and use the TUI to create, list, and manage your short URLs.

 #### **Accessing Short Links**